guanjue/snapshot/README.md

 ## RUN Snapshot
 ##### (1) User need to change the script_folder, input_folder, output_folder, in 'Step1_run_Snapshot.sh' file.
-##### The "min_number_per_index_set" is the only parameter user need to decide for Snapshot.
-It is minimum number of peak per index-set.
-The index-set with lower number of peaks will be merged into the last X_X_X_... index-set
+##### The file path or folder path should be replace by the real absolute-path to the target folder
 ```
 >>> cat Step1_run_Snapshot.sh
 ##################################